RobertARandolph/AdmiralBumbleBee.com/_posts/2020-06-21-PSP-InfiniStrip-Review-2.md

 	<div class="image-caption">Pre 80s (Click for larger image)</div>
 {:/nomarkdown}

-My love affair with the SSL 4k (which I learned a good deal of my AE knowledge on) gave me the expectation that this would be _my_ preamp.
+My love affair with the SSL 4k gave me the expectation that this would be _my_ preamp.

 The SSL 4k was the defining console of the 80s.
 I use the emulations from [UA](https://www.uaudio.com/uad-plugins/channel-strips/ssl-4000-e-series-channel-strip-collection.html) and [PA](https://www.plugin-alliance.com/en/products/bx_console_ssl_4000_e.html) hundreds of times a week.
 It's plugin crack to me.